andreabassi78/napari-sim-processor/README.md

 6) In the sim-reconstruction widget press the Select image layer button.
 Note that the number of phases and angles will be updated.

-7) Choose the correct parameters of the SIM acquisition (NA, pixelsize, M, etc.) and processing parameters (alpha, beta, w, eta, group).
+7) Choose the correct parameters of the SIM acquisition (`NA`, `pixelsize`, `M`, etc.) and processing parameters (`alpha`, `beta`, w, `eta`, `group`).
-	w: parameter of the weiner filter.
+	`w`: parameter of the weiner filter.
-	eta: constant used for calibration.
+	`eta`: constant used for calibration.
 It should be slightly smaller than the carrier frequency (in pupil radius units).
-	group: for stacks with multiple z-frames, it is the number of frames that are used together for the calibration process.
+	`group`: for stacks with multiple z-frames, it is the number of frames that are used together for the calibration process.
 	For details on the other parameters see https://doi.org/10.1098/rsta.2020.0162.

-8) Calibrate the SIM processor, pressing the correspondent button.
-This will find the carrier frequencies (red circles if the Show Carrier checkbox is selected), the modulation amplitude and the phase, using cross correlation analysis.
+8) Calibrate the SIM processor, pressing the `Calibrate` button.
+This will find the carrier frequencies (red circles if the `Show Carrier` checkbox is selected), the modulation amplitude and the phase, using cross correlation analysis.

-9) Click on the checkboxes to show the power spectrum of the image or the cross-correlation, to see if the carrier frequency is found correctly
+9) Click on the checkboxes to show the power spectrum of the raw image (`Show power spectrum`) or the cross-correlation (`Show Xcorr`), to see if the found carrier frequency is correct.

 ![raw](https://github.com/andreabassi78/napari-sim-processor/blob/main/images/Picture2.png)
+** Napari viewer showing the cross-correlation of the raw stack.
+The pupil circle is in blue.
+A circle corresponding to `eta` is shown in green.
+The red circles indicate the found carrier frequencies**

-10) Run the reconstruction of a single plane (SIM reconstruction) or of a stack (Stack reconstruction).
+10) Run the reconstruction of a single plane (`SIM reconstruction`) or of a stack (`Stack reconstruction`).
 After execution, a new image_layer will be added to the napari viewer.
-Click on the Batch reconstruction checkbox in order to process an entire stack in one shot.
+Click on the `Batch reconstruction` checkbox in order to process an entire stack in one shot.
 Click on the pytorch checkbox for gpu acceleration.

 ![raw](https://github.com/andreabassi78/napari-sim-processor/blob/main/images/Picture3b.png)
-**Napari viewer with widgets showing a pseudo-widefield reconstruction**
+** Napari viewer with widgets showing a pseudo-widefield reconstruction**

 ![raw](https://github.com/andreabassi78/napari-sim-processor/blob/main/images/Picture3.png)
 **Napari viewer with widgets showing a SIM reconstruction**